 - Objective advice.
 Being an RIA means they have a fiduciary duty to give you the best financial advice for your situation, not the advice which nets them a bigger commission.
 One of my biggest gripes about the financial planning industry is that brokers don’t always have a fiduciary duty to their clients.
 Some of them are more concerned about their interests instead of their clients.
 That is not the case with Personal Capital (from their site):

 Objective Advice.
 The sorry truth is that bankers and brokers are motivated to help themselves, not you.
 They are salespeople paid to push products, earning commissions and kickbacks when they do.
 In stark contrast, Personal Capital is an investment advisor.
 We accept a fiduciary obligation to act in your best interest, and our advice must be aimed at making money for you, not for us.

+You do not have to hire Personal Capital to manage your money for you, but if you do, you can rest assured knowing they have your best interests in moind.
 That is music to my ears, and makes me comfortable recommending this service to my friends and family.

 Investment Management Fees